tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 +++
 ## Selecting the "best" key-value store library

-Grin originally made use of RocksDB [[26]] as an internal key-value store There are many key-store libraries to choose from with different performance and security characteristics:
+- Grin originally made use of RocksDB as an internal key-value store
+- Many key-store libraries to choose from with different performance and security characteristics:
 	- RocksDB
 	- LevelDB
 	- HyperLevelDB
 	- LMDB (Lightning Memory-Mapped Database)

 Selecting the "best" key-value store library is difficult?

 +++
 ## Conflicting online benchmarks

-Many conflicting online benchmarks:
+- Many conflicting online benchmarks:
 	- Some show that RocksDB or LevelDB are better than LMDB
 	- Random records were incorreclty selected

-Howard Chu wrote the article "Lies, Damn Lies, Statistics, and Benchmarks"
+- Howard Chu wrote the article "Lies, Damn Lies, Statistics, and Benchmarks"
-- exposing these online benchmarking issues
+	- Exposing these online benchmarking issues
 	- LMDB is the best key-value store library
 	- Other benchmarks performed by Symas Corp support this claim

 +++
 ## Grin switched to LMDB

-Grin later replaced RocksDB with LMDB
+- Grin later replaced RocksDB with LMDB
 	- Wallet state stored in LMDB database
 	- Block chain storage

-Probably a good idea as LMDB seem to be the best key-value store library for block chain related applications
+- Probably a good idea as LMDB seem to be the best key-value store library for block chain related applications

 ---
 ## Conclusions